GoogleChrome/developer.chrome.com/site/en/docs/apps/app_frameworks/index.md

 JavaScript is not only feasible, but increasingly popular.
 Based on [trends][3] on [HTTP Archive][4], deployed JavaScript code size has grown 45% over the course of the year.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/JYbQCeKcbI0rbDtXUGKi.png", alt="JS transfer size and JS requests", height="292", width="568" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/JYbQCeKcbI0rbDtXUGKi.png", alt="JS transfer size and JS requests", height="292", width="568" %}

 With JavaScript's popularity climbing, our client-side applications are much more complex than before.
 Application development requires collaboration from multiple developers.
 Writing